 If you don’t have a metal trash can, you have two alternatives.
 One, give your charcoal more time to cool before scooping it out.
 And two, our second method of learning how to put out charcoal grill, which we’ll get to in just a little bit.

 After the leftover charcoal and ash have been taken care of, you need to clean up your grill.
 Some people may decide to stop at step two, but we think it’s important to set yourself up for your next cookout.

 Clean out the leftover ash with your metallic grill spatula.
 If you don’t have one, a trowel can work.
 Then use a towel to wipe off any leftovers.
 While doing this, pay special attention to the vents.
 They can accumulate a lot of dirt from blowing ash and need to be clean, so they can let in enough oxygen to feed your fire.

 The lower parts of the grill will need a wire brush, especially the grill.
 Clean the grates using a wire brush, soap, and water.
 When you’re done, you should use a silicone spray on the metallic parts.
 It serves as an anti-rusting agent and helps with lubrication, which will help to preserve your grill for a longer time.

 Put the separated charcoal back into the grill using your tongs.
 Put the grill rack back on, close the lid, and you’re ready for your next BBQ.

-The next method is great if you want to save some of your charcoal.
+The next method, How to put out charcoal for reuse, is great if you want to save some of your charcoal.
 However, this method doesn’t work for briquettes because they’re a mixture of wood and bonds.
 Lumps are the more expensive fuel, so it’s more worthwhile to use this method on them.
 All the equipment used in our first method applies here, but you will need a baking sheet.

 Put on your heatproof BBQ gloves and get your tongs ready.
 Ensure the bucket of water (without soap) and the baking sheet is right next to you.